vrushankjani/aws-soe-ami-end-to-end-automation/publishing/README.md

 #### Set environment variables
 ```
-Set credentials/profile for the AWS account you want to deploy this solution
+Set credentials/profile for the AWS account you want to deploy this solution before running any make commands
 ```
 &nbsp;
 #### Set cloudformation parameter inputs
 **IMPORTANT**
-You can override all the parameters, however below are the parameters in the **publisbhing/Makefile** that you would like to provide your own custom values for.
+Below are the parameters in the **publisbhing/Makefile** that you need to provide  with your own custom values for.
 Rest of the parameter values you can keep it untouched.
-These parameters are marked with << Input your value here >> message.

 ```
 - MemberAccountId:<< Input your value here >>
 Provide the member account ID you want to share the AMI with.
 This will the account then you can run consumption of the AMI.